ministryofjustice/hmpps-spring-boot-sqs/README.md

 One of the requirements for publishing to Maven Central is that all publications are [signed using PGP](https://central.sonatype.org/publish/requirements/gpg/).

-However we wish to publish from Circle CI rather than locally so we have to configure things a little differently.

 #### Signing a Publication on Circle CI

 In `build.gradle.kts` we use environment variables `ORG_GRADLE_PROJECT_signingKey` and `ORG_GRADLE_PROJECT_signingPassword` as recommended in the [Gradle Signing Plugin documentation](https://docs.gradle.org/current/userguide/signing_plugin.html#sec:in-memory-keys).